 A person who shows the above qualities likely also pays attention to those little, seemingly unimportant parts of their jobs that might get overlooked.
 To somebody with a detail-oriented perspective, there is no detail too small to consider.
 Every good job and every exceeded goal is made up of many tiny details that the person behind those successes paid attention to.

 Critical thinking and problem-solving form the foundation for effective leadership in robotics, enabling engineers to navigate complex challenges with innovative solutions.
 Coupled with good communication, a strong work ethic, and meticulous attention to detail, these skills empower robotics engineers to lead, collaborate, and excel in the fast-evolving field of robotics, ensuring successful outcomes in every project they undertake.
-While these are skills with universal utility, serving almost any industry, implementing and continuing to improve them in the context of robotics engineer skills will help you to level up your robotics career.
+While these are skills with universal utility, serving almost any industry, implementing and continuing to improve them in the context of robotics engineer skills will help you to level up your career in robotics.

 Create your profile on roboticscareers.org to discover how your soft skills can advance your career in robotics.